10 questions about the menopause answered

-Menopause is a fact of life many don't think about until they have to.
+Menopause is a fact of life that many don't think about until they have to.
 Women in their reproductive years are often more concerned about birth control and STDs.

 Men don't experience menopause, although they do undergo similar age-related changes.